digipolisantwerp/location-picker_service_nodejs/README.md

-# Contact Picker Smart Widget BFF (Node)
+# Location Picker Smart Widget BFF (Node)

-This is a Node.js backend service library to create a BFF service for the Contact Picker Smart Widget.
-The widget provides a picker field to choose a person from a list of contacts.
-This service is matched by a [corresponding UI](https://github.com/digipolisantwerp/contact-picker_widget_angular).
+This is a Node.js backend service library to create a BFF service for the Location Picker Smart Widget.
+The widget provides a picker field to choose a street, street address or point of interest from GIS sources.
+This service is matched by a [corresponding UI](https://github.com/digipolisantwerp/location-picker_widget_angular).

 There is a **demo service**, see below for instructions on running it.